DaxLynch/rob536Project2/README.md

 # Panda-Gym with Stable-Baselines3 and RL Baselines3 Zoo

+tensorboard --logdir ./tb to view with the new stuff

 This project uses panda-gym environments with stable-baselines3 and RL Baselines3 Zoo for reinforcement learning.

 ## Overview